duckduckgo/autoconsent/readme.md

  * `optIn` - a list of actions for an 'opt-in' from the popup screen.
  * (optional) `prehideSelectors` - a list of CSS selectors to "pre-hide" early before detecting a CMP.
 This helps against flickering.
 Pre-hiding is done using CSS `opacity` and `z-index`, so be it should be used with care to prevent conflicts with the opt-out process.
  * (optional) `intermediate` - a boolean flag indicating that the ruleset is part of a multi-stage process, see the [Intermediate rules](#intermediate-rules) section.
 This is `false` by default.
+ * (optional) `vendorUrl` - link to the CMP vendor site, for reference.
+ * (optional) `cosmetic` - a boolean flag indicating that the rule is purely cosmetic and does not affect the consent state.
+This is `false` by default.
  * (optional) `runContext` - an object describing when this rule should be tried:
    * `main` - boolean, set to `true` if the rule should be executed in top-level documents (default: `true`)
    * `frame` - boolean, set to `true` if the rule should be executed in nested frames (default: `false`)